 I return to this quote from Zami so often.
 It makes me think about the ways I have loved, do love, and aspire to love.
 It makes me reflect on how all those things are connected to fear, habit, inheritance, desire, and choice.
 Loving folks is entangled with so very much.
 Even when we intend to love in a particular way, it doesn’t always come fully to fruition without snags.

-Here are some of the things that (still) pop up in my practice and exploration of non-monogamy and why I make the choice anyway –
+Here are three emotions that (still) pop up in my practice and exploration of non-monogamy and why I make the choice anyway.

-Growth and time has taught me that: 1. judging someone’s relationship structure choices just because they don’t match yours is a trashy thing to do, but also 2.
-A lot of that reaction had to do with our own fear of losing each other to others.
+Growth and time have taught me that judging someone’s relationship structure choices just because they don’t match yours is a trashy thing to do.
+But I’ve also learned that a lot of that reaction had to do with our own fear of losing each other to others.
 This was something we admitted to each other long after we broke up.

 Desire and self-worth are so deeply intertwined.
 We live in a society where we are told constantly that our desirability is directly correlated to our value.
 This notion underpins so many oppressive structures and practices.
 And it often seeps into our relationship with self and others.
 If we aren’t being desired, what is wrong with us?